KizMistry/TaskFlow/README.md

 Welcome to back-end of my TaskFlow app.
 This back-end hosts the Data Models and Endpoints for the TaskFlow API.
 TaskFlow is a task management application that enables users to organize and track their projects and tasks.

+The Front-End React TaskFlow app can be found here: https://taskflow-2023-b9a3557ae482.herokuapp.com/

 ## Installation

 These are the installation steps taken: